aather/abyss/README.md

 $./startMonitoring

 This will start Metrics accumulation in graphite server.
 Wait for few minutes to have sufficient metrics displayed on dashboard.
-Similarly, If interested in benchmarking (network benchmark test-suite is available), start network benchmarks script,
+Similarly, If interested in automating benchmarking (network benchmark test-suite is available) run:

 $./startBenchmark